microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel.md

 ### Tools

-* **Cardboard cutting tools**: scissors, rotary cutters, carboard knife.
+* **cardboard cutting tools**: scissors, rotary cutters, carboard knife.
 You'll need something to cut into the cardboard.
 * **Wire stripper, cutter** to cut and strip some of the jumper wires.
 * **crayon or sharpie** to mark where to drill.
 * **Glue gun** (optional): if you make a mistake, a glue gun can easily save the day.
 Optional but recommended.